• Skip to primary navigation

 • Put the pieces of seared pork shoulder back into the dutch oven on top of the onions.

-• If there was any leftover spice mixture, I like to add it to the dutch oven now.
+• If there is any leftover spice mixture, I like to add it to the Dutch oven now.

 • Pour the remaining cooking liquids into the dutch oven with the pork and onions.

-1 Cup Apple Juice, 3 Tablespoons Worcestershire Sauce, ⅓ Cup Apple Cider Vinegar, 2-3 Tablespoons Liquid Smoke
+1 Cup Apple Juice, 3 Tablespoon Worcestershire Sauce, ⅓ Cup Apple Cider Vinegar, 2-3 Tablespoon Liquid Smoke

 Cook the pulled pork.